Israel's bombing of Gaza goes 'beyond self-defence', Sisi tells Blinken

 Mr Blinken will return to Israel on Monday for his second visit there in five days.
 His trip there will coincide with Israeli preparations for a ground offensive in Gaza that's likely to result in an even bigger humanitarian crisis.

 A week of devastating Israeli bombardment of the Gaza Strip has killed more than 2,000 Palestinians and displaced a million.
-The onslaught is in retaliation for a surprise attack on Israel by Gaza militants that left at least 1,300 Israelis dead and wounded thousands more.
+The onslaught is in retaliation for the surprise October 7 attack on Israel by Gaza militants that left at least 1,300 Israelis dead and wounded thousands more.

 The council's meetings are only held when a pressing security issue is confronting the nation.